Suggestions

 Solution

-The LSM itself can pass a high amount of rag and solids, negating the use of high-wearing, energy consuming macerator pumps – or submersible pumps that are prone to time-consuming blockages.
+The LSM itself can pass a high amount of suspended rag and solids, negating the use of high-wearing, energy consuming macerator pumps – or submersible pumps that are prone to time-consuming blockages.

 The pump’s flow-rate can be matched to the system and operational needs via model selection or VFD controller.